-Identity design for health and beauty, hospitality, fashion, games, construction and NGO.
+Identity design for a broad range in industries, including health and beauty, hospitality, fashion, games, services and non-profits/NGOs.

 Toni Cummaro had recently relocated and reached out for help building an identity and website for her growing home staging and organizing venture.
 Up to then, her sole branding efforts were a combination of Facebook and Canva.
 Working together, we re-envisioned her brand, and, by extention of profiling the kinds of clients and situations she wanted to target, turned her side-hustle to an all hands in, burgeoning business.
 Visit her site here.